mr4tt/zotbot/README.md

 - [La Sombrita](https://en.wikipedia.org/w/index.php?title=La_Sombrita&oldid=1171473514) - La Sombrita (Spanish for "The Little Shade") is a prototype sunshade created for the Los Angeles Department of Transportation (LADOT).
 Its purpose was to assist female bus riders by offering shade during the hottest hours of the day and providing sidewalk lighting at night.
 This was especially targeted at locations where the swift construction of tr...

 - [Ginevra King](https://en.wikipedia.org/w/index.php?title=Ginevra_King&oldid=1163024520) - Ginevra King Pirie (November 30, 1898 – December 13, 1980) was an American socialite and heiress.
 As one of Chicago's "Big Four" debutantes during World War I, she inspired many characters in the novels and stories of writer F. Scott Fitzgerald; in particular, the character of Daisy Buchanan in The Great Gatsby.
 A 16-year-old King met an 18-year-old...

-- [Scaly boy](https://en.wikipedia.org/w/index.php?title=Scaly_boy&oldid=1170094787) - The scaly boy (Aboma etheostoma) is a species of goby native to the Pacific coast of Central America from Mexico to Panama.
-This species is the only known member of its genus.

-- [Telegarden](https://en.wikipedia.org/w/index.php?title=Telegarden&oldid=1168870997) - The TeleGarden was a telerobotic community garden for the Internet.
-Starting in the mid-1990s, it allowed users to view, plant and take care of a small garden, using an Adept-1 industrial robotic arm controlled online.

-- [Marcus McDilda](https://en.wikipedia.org/w/index.php?title=Marcus_McDilda&oldid=1168320029) - Lieutenant Marcus Elmo McDilda (December 15, 1921 – August 16, 1998) was an American P-51 fighter pilot who was shot down over Osaka and captured by the Japanese on 8 August 1945, two days after the atomic bombing of Hiroshima.

 # misc
 - [Michael Orlitzky { CSC ServiceWorks laundry machine coin bypass }](https://michael.orlitzky.com/articles/csc_serviceworks_laundry_machine_coin_bypass.xhtml?ref=404media.co)